kodyclemens/huntress/README.md

 # Sinatra/Heroku Template

-This branch is a clean Sinatra application, generated using Corneal, that is setup to be published to Heroku.
+This branch is a clean Sinatra application, generated using Corneal, that is pre-configured to be published to Heroku.
 SQLite will be the DB used for development and PostgreSQL will be used for production.

 *If you want to generate a new Sinatra application using Corneal and configure it yourself to be deployed on Heroku, follow [Dakota's guide](https://github.com/DakotaLMartinez/sinatra-heroku-demo)*.